John Isner vs. Matthew Ebden

 The Line: -- Over/Under:

-Matthew Ebden and John Isner meet in the semifinals of the 2018 tennis Atlanta Open.
+John Isner and Matthew Ebden meet in the quarterfinals of the 2019 tennis Hall of Fame Open.

-These two have played four times and Isner has won three of the matches.
-The most recent match was in this years Australian Open, a match Ebden won in four sets.
-Three of the four matches have been decided in straight sets.
+These two have played five times and Isner has won four of those matches, including the most recent meeting in 2018 Atlanta.
+Ebden’s only win over Isner came in the 2018 Australian Open.
+Isner is 2-0 against Ebden on grass.
+Three of the meetings were decided in straight sets.